Seneca’s simple formula for happiness

 Meditation, if reasonably practised, constitutes an excellent use of time, explained Seneca, because it helps us make better decisions and increase our happiness.

-In the 71st Letter to Lucilius, Seneca recalls that Socrates (470-399 BC) had sharply condemned thoughtlessness because it prevents humans from living a worthy life.
-In the absence of thoughtfulness, happiness will remain unattainable.
+The 71st Letter to Lucilius condemns thoughtlessness because it prevents us from living a worthy life.
+Seneca must have drawn this idea from Socrates (470-399 BC).
+Indeed, in the absence of thoughtfulness, happiness is unattainable.

 Finally, Seneca favoured action over inaction because time should not be wasted.
 Opportunities should be seized without hesitation, either to increase our happiness or to escape danger.

-Seneca recalled that Pompey the Great (106-48 BC) ended up destroying his success and happiness by his inaction.
-Many times, he failed to make a deal with Julius Caesar and stabilize the situation.
-Instead, he allowed things to get out of control, and suffered a bitter defeat in the end.
+The 93rd and 94th Letters to Lucilius recall that Pompey the Great (106-48 BC) destroyed his success and happiness by his indecision.
+I would just call it inaction.
+Many times, Pompey had failed to make a deal with Julius Caesar and stabilize the situation.
+Instead, he allowed things to get out of control.

 Is it possible to adopt Seneca’s formula for happiness when we are constantly faced with a myriad of choices?
-The 102nd Letter to Lucilius answers this question beautifully.
-“We need to train ourselves,” says Seneca, “so that we can make the best of every situation.”
+From the 102nd Letter to Lucilius, I draw strong encouragement to train ourselves in philosophy, so that we can make the best of every situation.
+I regard this self-training as essential for happiness.

 By making a wise use of our time, we won’t obtain certainty of achieving happiness, but we will maximize our chances.
 In good times, we will enjoy life more, and in bad times, we will cope better with problems.